 Prompt:

 Growth requires honesty.
 Take a moment to observe yourself without judgment.
 Think: your habits, your reactions, your discipline, and how you regulate your emotions when things don’t go your way.
 Becoming her isn’t about performing a perfected version of yourself; it’s about practicing alignment daily.
-The goal isn’t to shame who you are today, but to become aware enough to guide who you are becoming
+The goal isn’t to shame who you are today, but to become aware enough to guide who you are becoming.

 Reflection Questions